digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

 Daml Finance provides a default set of lifecycle rules that can be used to evolve instruments.
 Examples are the implementation of
 :ref:`Distributions <type-daml-finance-lifecycle-rule-distribution-rule-66267>`,
-:ref:`Replacements <type-daml-finance-lifecycle-rule-replacement-rule-7648>`, or the time-based
+:ref:`Replacements <type-daml-finance-lifecycle-rule-replacement-rule-7648>`, or the
+:ref:`time-based evolution <module-daml-finance-interface-lifecycle-event-time-4252>`
-evolution of contingent-claims based instruments.
+of contingent-claims based instruments.
 There are many more lifecycle events and rules that can be implemented using the provided interfaces.
-Typically, implementations of the :ref:`Event <type-daml-finance-lifecycle-rule-replacement-rule-7648>` and :ref:`Rule <type-daml-finance-lifecycle-rule-replacement-rule-7648>` interface are required to handle new lifecycle events.
+Typically, implementations of the :ref:`Event <module-daml-finance-interface-lifecycle-event-43586>` and :ref:`Rule <module-daml-finance-interface-lifecycle-rule-lifecycle-50431>` interface are required to handle new lifecycle events.
 Examples of events where a library extension might be warranted
 include: